hakimnazry24/i-clinic-enhanced/README.md

 - The feedback and survey module is designed to gather patient insights and improve the clinic's services.
 A feedback form allows patients to submit their suggestions and comments easily.
 Admins can create and manage surveys to gather specific patient insights, helping to identify areas for improvement.
 The system includes tools for analyzing feedback and survey responses, providing valuable data to the clinic staff.
 Reports can be generated based on this data, offering actionable insights that can be used to enhance patient care and overall clinic operations.

-In summary, the CampusCare web application for the IIUM Clinic integrates essential functionalities into a cohesive system.
+In summary, the i-Clinic web application for the IIUM Clinic integrates essential functionalities into a cohesive system.
 Each module is designed to address specific operational needs, ensuring that the clinic can provide high-quality care while maintaining efficient administrative processes.
 By combining these features, CampusCare enhances both the patient experience and the clinic's overall efficiency.

 # **ERD**